markproy/bird-classification-workshop/docs/lab2-train-model.md

 ### Create the job from the SageMaker console

-Here are the detailed steps to train the model by creating a job from the console.
+Here are the detailed steps to train the model by creating a job from the Amazon SageMaker console.
 Note that you could have also created a training job using the SageMaker API, using the Python SDK from a SageMaker notebook, or even using the AWS CLI.

 To create a job using the console, first click on `Training Jobs` on the left panel of the [SageMaker console](https://console.aws.amazon.com/sagemaker).
 Then click on `Create Training Job`.
 Then, fill in the details of the job:

 * Give the job a name: `birds` with a suffix provided to you for the workshop (e.g., your job name could be `birds13-07`).
 You will use the same name for your model and endpoint configuration in the next lab.
 * Leave the IAM role as the default (something like `AmazonSageMaker-ExecutionRole-20180926T21970`).
 If no default is provided, choose `Create a new role`.
 SageMaker will ask you what level of S3 permissions to provide for this job.
 For ease of use in the workshop, simply pick `Any S3 bucket` as the setting.
 For production usage, you would want to be more specific.
+* For the `Algorithm source` setting, leave it at the default, `Amazon SageMaker built-in algorithm`.
 * For the `Algorithm` setting, choose `Image classification` from the list of built in SageMaker algorithms.
 * In the `Resource configuration` section, choose the `ml.p3.2xlarge` instance type.
-Note that prior to this workshop, your workshop account had its resource limit increased (from 0 to 1) for using a p3 series instance type.
+Note that prior to this workshop, your workshop account had its resource limit increased (from the default of 0) for using a p3 series instance type.
 The p2 and p3 instance families provide GPU's, which are required for SageMaker's image classification algorithm.
 If you were using your own AWS account, you may need to increase your resource limit as well.
-The default resource limit is 0.

 The remaining 3 settings before the hyperparameters should be left at their default values: